KeithRyanWong/CloverDocRevisions/rpc.md

 > (I think it would be great if all the steps could be collapsed, giving a higher level overview of the process)
 > #### Parameters
 > 1. `Application ID` – The ID that uniquely identifies the POS (e.g. com.company.MyPOS:2.3.1).
 To retrieve your Application ID, see step 5 on the Create Your Remote App ID page.
 > 2. `webSocketFactory` – A function that returns an instance of the CloverWebSocketInterface that will be used when connecting.
 For browser implementations, this can be defined as BrowserWebSocketImpl.createInstance.
-For Node.JS implementations, define the function as heartbeatInterval: number = 1000;.
+For Node.JS implementations, you will need to implement an object that extends the [CloverWebSocketInterface][9].
+[Example can be found here][8].
 > 3. `imageUtil` – A utility for translating images into base64 strings.
 > 4. `heartbeatInterval` – How long to wait for a PING before disconnecting, in milliseconds.
 > 5. `reconnectDelay` – How long to wait before attempting to reconnect, in milliseconds.